Propylene Price Trend and Forecast

 In September 2025, Propylene prices in France increased slightly by 0.34% from August, offering small relief in an otherwise weak domestic market.
 The Propylene price trends in France were contingent on limited feedstock and supporting energy costs.
 Sentiment continues to remain subdued overall, with continued oversupply continuing to introduce downward price pressure.

-Propylene Export Price from Saudi Arabia; Polymer Grade FOB Jeddah
+Saudi Arabia: Propylene Export Price from Saudi Arabia, Polymer Grade FOB Jeddah.

 In Saudi Arabia, the price trend of Propylene was affected by fixed costs for the use of ethane as a feedstock, allowing for a competitive price advantage.
 In general, the market remains balanced – prices are buoyed by reliable availability of supply but pressured by weak regional demand.